shravan2x/Gameloop.Vdf.JsonConverter/README.md

 - `Ignore` - Ignores all duplicate keys after the first.
 Selecting this option will cause all duplicates to be discarded.
 - `Merge` - Merges two `JObject`s or `JArray`s using the [`.Merge()` method provided by Json.NET](https://www.newtonsoft.com/json/help/html/MergeJson.htm) with default settings.
 - `Replace` - Ignores all duplicate keys before the last.
 Selecting this option will cause all duplicates to be discarded.
-- `Throw` - Simply throws an exception when a duplicate key in encountered.
+- `Throw` - Simply throws an exception when a duplicate key is encountered.
 This is the default behavior.

 ## FAQ